 Rather than using the detail serializer, the business logic for adding a product to the cart has been moved into a specialized serializer.
-This is because django-SHOP can not presuppose that products are added to the cart only from within the detail view .
+This is because in django-SHOP products can either be added to the cart from within the detail view, or from their catalog list view.
 We also need a way to add more than one product variant to the cart from each products detail page.

 For this purpose django-SHOP is shipped with an AddToCartSerializer.
-It can be overridden for special product requirements, but for a standard application it just should work out of the box.
+It can be overridden for special product requirements, but for a standard applications, the default implementation should just work out of the box.